Skip links

 Board Member

-Rev Hiueni Nuku is a Methodist minister for the Tongan ministry at Tawa Union Church in Wellington he also manages the Porirua Union Health Centre in Cannons Creek.
+Rev Hiueni Nuku is a highly respected leader within the Wellington community, demonstrating a strong commitment to both spiritual and community well-being.
+He serves as the Methodist minister for the Tongan ministry at Tawa Union Church and concurrently manages the Porirua Union Health Centre in Cannons Creek.

 BA (Bus)